 2. Kayak tours

 If you want a more active experience, a kayaking tour is an unforgettable way to explore the coastline.
 Many trips are designed around places known as great vantage points for whale watching.
 There’s something magical about paddling along the water and experiencing the surprise and awe of a whale sighting.
+Tim Thomsen, with San Juan Kayak Expeditions says, “Sea kayaking is for people who like to learn new things, see new things and get outdoors.”

 3. Watch from the shore